CHECK YOUR CABLES

 Every item of telephony equipment that is connected to the ADSL phone line must have a filter connected to the wall socket first, even if the device is not currently being used.
-If something is connected to the phone socket without a filter then the DSL light on the modem will probably flash and you may very well notice a lot of noise on the line when you use any of your phones.
+If something is connected to the phone socket without a filter then the DSL light on the modem will probably flash and there will probably notice a lot of noise on the line when you use any of your phones.
 This noise will go away if you turn the modem off.

-If you have a digibox (e.g. NTL/Sky Digital) make sure you have connected a single filter along the phone cable between the digibox and the phone socket.
-Digital boxes can interfere with the broadband signal on a telephone line.
+If you have a digibox (eg NTL/Sky Digital) make sure you have connected a single filter along the phone cable between the digibox and the phone socket.
+Digital boxes can interfere with the broadband signal on a line.

 If you need a filter then there should only be one connected to each socket.
 For example:

-INCORRECT: Socket > Microfilter > extension lead > Microfilter > ADSL Line Cord > Modem
+INCORRECT: Socket > Microfilter > extension lead > Microfilter > ADSL Line Chord > Modem

-CORRECT: Socket > Microfilter > ADSL Line Cord > Modem
+CORRECT: Socket > Microfilter > ADSL Line Chord > Modem

 NO MORE THAN FOUR SOCKETS SHOULD BE IN USE